jinjin-tonic/jinjin-tonic.github.io/index.md

 I am Haejin Cho (조해진), or just Jin, and thanks for visiting my personal blog!

 #### A brief (TMI) history of me
 I was born in Masan, a small city near the sea in Korea, in a Korea-Vietnam mixed family.
-I was a girl who loves imagination, playing piano, playing games, and reading novels.
+I was a girl who loved imagination, playing piano, playing games, and reading novels.
 I also dreamed about living in a BIG city like Seoul or Tokyo.
-I miss my home village now, but I still like big cities 😆
+I miss my home town now, but I still like big cities 😆.

-After finishing high school, I moved to Seoul to study Korean language and literature at Yonsei University.
-During this time, I wasn't sure I really wanted to study my major 🤔 So, I tried *a lot of* different things to look for what I really wanted to do: Japanese literature, linguistics, *computer science*, law, information studies, making bubble tea 🧋, travel, etc.
+After finishing high school, I moved to Seoul to study Korean Language and Literature at Yonsei University.
+During this time, I wasn't sure I really wanted to pursue my major 🤔.
+So, I tried *a lot of* different things to look for what I really wanted to do: Japanese literature, linguistics, *computer science*, law, information studies, making bubble tea 🧋, traveling, etc.

-Without knowing what I really wanted to do, I moved to Canada to find things that I love and try new things in a new environment.
-I started learning English and French in Montreal, and also, I started studying math and CS, which made me excited!
-I thought it would be cool to combine CS and my background, linguistics.
-So, I applied to UBC, accepted, and am very enjoying my study right now!
+Without knowing what I really wanted to do, I moved to Canada to discover new interests and try different things in an unfamiliar environment.
+I started learning English and French in Montreal, and also, I started studying math and CS, which was really exciting to me!
+I thought it would be cool to combine CS and my background (linguistics), so, I applied to UBC, was accepted, and am now really enjoying my day to day studying!

-I am looking forward to see what is going to happen next in my life; what I am going to learn and challenge, and also, where I am going to live 😉
+I am looking forward to seeing what will happen next in my life; what I am going to learn and challenge, and also, where I am going to live 😉

 #### Do you want to know what I study?

 - You can check out my [resume](https://github.com/jinjin-tonic/jinjin-tonic.github.io/blob/main/resume.pdf).
-- Or, you can reach me out via my eamil, [miroirs299] at gmail or [my LinkedIn profile](https://www.linkedin.com/in/haejin-cho-220a3a1b2/).
+- Or, you can reach out to me via my email, [miroirs299] at gmail or [my LinkedIn profile](https://www.linkedin.com/in/haejin-cho-220a3a1b2/).
-- Sometimes, I write things about my study and my academic/personal projects [in this blog](https://jinjin-tonic.github.io/blog/).
+- Sometimes, I write things about school and my academic/personal projects [in this blog](https://jinjin-tonic.github.io/blog/).

-#### What I like other than study
+#### What I like other than studying

 - 🎹 playing piano (especially playing four hands with my friends!)
 - 🎮 playing video games